xitop/edzed/README.md

 # edzed

-A library for building small automated systems, i.e. systems that control outputs according to input values, system’s internal state, date and time.
+An asyncio based library for building small automated systems, i.e. systems that control outputs according to input values, system’s internal state, date and time.

 What is in the package: